 Waiting periods may also apply to all restricted services.

-If you think you'll need full cover for a restricted service, you should consider upgrading to Top Hosptial cover.
+If you think you'll need full cover for a restricted service, you should consider upgrading to Value Plus Hosptial cover.
 If you're upgrading, don't forget that you'll need to serve a 12 month waiting period on those excluded or restricted services before you can claim.

 What is the Medicare Benefits Schedule?

 When you go to hospital, your doctor, surgeon and anaesthetist all charge for their services separately to your hospital accommodation costs.
 Their fees are known as medical expense.
 These medical expenses are assessed against hte Medicare Benefts Schedule (MBS) fees, which are set by the government.
 If you're admitted to hispital as a private patient, Medicare will pay 75% of the MBS fee for your medial expenses.
 We then pay the remaining 25% of the MBS fee.

 However, some doctors charge more than the MBS fee, which can mean big out-of-pocket expenses for you.
 Our private hospital cover can help reduce or avoid these extra expenses through our Access Gap agreement.

 What benefits do you pay for hearing aids?